eeveetza/p452/matlab/README.txt

-P452 Version 16.3 (05.06.20)
+P452 Version 17.0 (26.10.21)

 GENERAL NOTES
 ----------------
-- This MATLAB/Octave program computes the basic transmission loss according to Recommendation ITU-R P.452-16.
+- This MATLAB/Octave program computes the basic transmission loss according to Recommendation ITU-R P.452-17.

 - The folder contains the following:

-  1) tl_p452.m is the main function implementing Recommendation ITU-R P.452-16.
-This function calls other matlab routines defined in subfolder ./src/ To know how to use the function, read the header of the function or type
+  1) tl_p452.m is the main function implementing Recommendation ITU-R P.452-17.
+This function calls other matlab routines defined in subfolder ./private/ To know how to use the function, read the header of the function or type
      >> help tl_p452

-  2) Subfolder ./src/ with all the MATLAB routines necessary for the implementation of the propagation model, including the MATLAB implementation of Recommendation ITU-R P.676-10 (computing the specific attenuation due to dry air and water vapor by means of a summation of individual resonance lines from oxigen and water vapor).
+  2) Subfolder ./private/ with all the MATLAB routines necessary for the implementation of the propagation model, including the MATLAB implementation of Recommendation ITU-R P.676-11 (computing the specific attenuation due to dry air and water vapor by means of a summation of individual resonance lines from oxigen and water vapor).

-  3) Subfolder ./validation_examples with a non-exhaustive set of validation examples, in a form of Excel worksheets, for different terrain profiles, clutter heights, frequencies, time-probabilities, etc.
-     They include intermediate and final results of the calculations performed within P.452-16 with the aim of facilitating testing and validation, as well as comparison between different software implementations.
-     They are obtained using Excel implementation of Recommendation ITU-R P.452-16 as defined in ITUR_452_16.xlsm

-  4) validate_p452.m is a MATLAB script that validates the implementation of this recommendation as defined in tl_p452.m against the reference results obtained using Excel implementation of the same recommendation and reports success if the maximum deviation in final and intermediate results is less than tol = 1e-4 dB.

-  5) Graphical User Interface defined in files P452.m and P452.fig The interface can be opened by invoking the following command in the MATLAB command window
+  3) Graphical User Interface defined in files P452.m and P452.fig (only MATLAB) The interface can be opened by invoking the following command in the MATLAB command window
      >> P452

-  6) test_example.mat is an example of simulation data file that can be opened by the GUI
+  4) test_example.mat is an example of simulation data file that can be opened by the GUI

-  7) Subfolder ./test/ with test functions used to verify the current implementation of the model.
-     This subfolder also contains several files with path profile data used in testing.
+  5) Subfolder ./private/ also contains test functions used to verify the current implementation of the model. including several files with path profile data used in testing.

-All the scripts (except for the Graphical User Interface) should work in Octave as well.
+All the scripts (except for the Graphical User Interface) work in Octave (versions 6.0 and above).

 UPDATES AND FIXES
 -----------------
+Version 17.0 (26.10.21)
+    - Renamed subfolder "src" into "private" which is automatically in the MATLAB search path
+    - Modified the starting point in P452.m when computing transmission loss vs distance to make sure there are at least three points between clutter at the Tx and Rx sides
+    - Ensured that the variable series is a row vector in find_intervals.m
+    - Updated validation examples to align with the changes in the factor 92.4 dB in free-space basic transmission loss

 Version 16.3 (05.06.20)
     - Introduced 3D distance for free-space basic transmission loss (to be included in the next revision of Recommendation ITU-R P.452-16)
     - Introduced a new computationally efficient version of find_intervals.m to align with P.1812